Document Fraud: How to Detect, Prevent & Protect Your Organisation

 Transparency: All verification checks reference the same source of truth.
 No disputes about whether a document is genuine.

-Instant verification: Recipients, employers, regulators, and third parties can verify documents in seconds — without contacting the issuing organization.
+Instant verification: Recipients, employers, regulators, and third parties can verify documents in seconds - without contacting the issuing organisation.

 Permanent availability: Documents remain accessible and verifiable forever.
 No lost certificates, no replacement requests, no verification delays.